-3. Legal Services (See also separate delegations in other Sections) Subject Detail Delegated by: Delegated to: Legal Advice / Legal Proceedings To provide, on behalf of the Council, legal advice and to take all necessary action in relation thereto, including the institution and defending of proceedings in the courts and other tribunals.
-Executive Committee Council Principal Solicitor Proceedings and prosecutions To sign any document required as part of any court procedure including statutory demands or bankruptcy petitions.
-Council Principal Solicitor Proceedings and Prosecutions - Authorising officers to appear in the Magistrate's Court To authorise officers to appear on the Council's behalf in Court proceedings, including RIPA matters Council Head of Legal, Equalities and Democratic Services Signature of Documents To sign any document necessary to any legal procedure or proceedings on behalf of the Council (- unless any enactment otherwise authorises or requires, or the Council has given requisite authority to some other person).
-Council Chief Executive or Head of Legal, Equalities & Democratic Services or Principal Solicitor or other person authorised by them.
+3. Legal Services (See also separate delegations in other Sections) Subject Detail Delegated by: Delegated to: Legal Advice To provide, on behalf of the Council, Executive Principal Solicitor / Legal legal advice and to take all Committee Proceedings necessary action in relation thereto, Council including the institution and defending of proceedings in the courts and other tribunals.
+To sign any document required as Council Principal Solicitor Proceedings and part of any court procedure including statutory demands or bankruptcy prosecutions petitions.
+Proceedings To authorise officers to appear on Council Head of Legal, the Council's behalf in Court Equalities and and Prosecutions proceedings, including RIPA matters Democratic Authorising Services officers to appear in the Magistrate's Court Signature of To sign any document necessary to Council Chief Executive Documents any legal procedure or proceedings or Head of Legal, on behalf of the Council (- unless Equalities & any enactment otherwise authorises Democratic or requires, or the Council has given Services or requisite authority to some other Principal Solicitor person). or other person authorised by them.